 Image Credit: Katharine Pooley

 Although we appreciate the passion that inspires unmethodical creativity, sometimes mixing metallic tones and finishes and styles with wild abandon can be a little overwhelming – although that’s definitely not to say that it’s impossible to make all three harmoniously coexist.
 To master this approach to styling, pay careful attention to how each element relates to the others and don’t introduce too many styles.
-A couple of decorative pieces will do well to be tempered with some clean lined pieces (like the barely-there coffee table in this living room).
+A couple of decorative pieces will do well to be tempered with some clean lined pieces (like the coffee table in this living room).
 By doing this, you’ll keep your space thoroughly up-to-date and give yourself room to add other textures and tones.
 Similarly, if you plan to use items in a lot of differing tones, try to find a common thread which unites them.
 This could be a common use of other elements like wood or complementary shapes.

 3. Take it easy